Welile101/Welile101/README.md

 - 👋 Hi, I’m @Welile101
-- 👀 I’m interested in becoming a Cyber Security analyst or Digital marketing manager.
+- 👀 I’m interested in...
-- 🌱 I’m currently learning Introductory courses to learn programming languages on the Sololearn app.
+- 🌱 I’m currently learning...
-- 💞️ I’m looking to collaborate on creating an event/function app
+- 💞️ I’m looking to collaborate...
-- 📫 You can reach me on my email: weliledube1@gmail.com and contact number: 0671429644
+- 📫 You can reach me on...
-- 😄 Pronouns: she/her
+- 😄 Pronouns:...
-- ⚡ Fun fact: I am proudly the most boring person on the planet.
+- ⚡ Fun fact:..

 <!---
 Welile101/Welile101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.